OwenCochell/mctools/docs/source/client.rst

 Not doing so could cause problems server side.
 Protocol objects will attempt to gracefully close the connection when they are deleted, but this does not always work.

+You can stop the client multiple times without any issues, and stopping a client that is already stopped will have no effect.

 .. note::

+    As of mctools version 1.2.0, client objects can be started again after they have been stopped.

+    However, in older versions of mctools, clients can not be started again after they have been stopped.
+    This means that if you stop a client, it will be completely unusable.
-    Due to the design of python sockets, once a client has been stopped, it can't be started again.
+    This is due to the design of python sockets, as sockets can't be re-used if closed.
-    You will have to create a new instance if you stop your current one.
+    In this case, you will have to create a new client if you stop your current one.

 raw_send
 --------